pfsense/docs/source/hardware/cryptographic-accelerator-support.rst

   Dec  4 14:45:05 pfSense kernel: link_elf: symbol AES_GCM_encrypt undefined

-Reload pfSense on that hardware using an amd64 pfSense image and it will work.
+Reload pfSense software on that hardware using an amd64 pfSense image and it will work.

 Activating the Hardware
 -----------------------